githubixx/ansible-role-runc/README.md

 ansible-role-runc
 =================

-Ansible role to install runc.
+Ansible role to install [runc](https://github.com/opencontainers/runc). `runc` is a CLI tool for spawning and [running](https://github.com/opencontainers/runc#using-runc) containers on Linux according to the OCI specification.

 Role Variables
 --------------